reireynoso/umessenger-app/readme.md

 * When inputting email recipient, if it's too long it will expand the width.
 * ~~Sending a new message through a new conversation does not redirect to the conversation without redirecting for everyone.~~ (implemented a fix by adding another dispatch on sendMessageToConversation fetch request.
 But still needs to test.)
 * Some issues with conversation container and HTML body width. (fix was to use position fixed for the whole body but it eliminates responsiveness)
-* Have not tested issue but possible issue with multiple users calling/video chatting one person.

 # Tech Stack